saverchenkov/darwin-godel-adk/knowledge.md

 ### Key Learnings

-*   {{quote}}Successful Strategies{{quote}}: The PlannerAgent successfully structured the execution plan into clear, sequential steps.
+*   quoteSuccessful Strategiesquote: The PlannerAgent successfully structured the execution plan into clear, sequential steps.
 This facilitated traceability and identification of the point of failure.
-*   {{quote}}Unsuccessful Strategies{{quote}}:  The current system lacks robust error handling for package installation failures.
+*   quoteUnsuccessful Strategiesquote:  The current system lacks robust error handling for package installation failures.
 The failure to install `arc-agi-3` resulted in the termination of the entire execution plan.
 The system should be designed to handle such failures gracefully and proceed with other steps wherever possible.

 ### Code Patterns